Germán Busch: Apparent suicide

 The first shot was fired at 5:20 a.m.
 Reportedly, Matilde was awoken by it but did not immediately go down because she was wearing nightwear.
 Instead, she asked the butler Francisco Medina, "What happened?" to which he replied, "The colonel fired," at which point she decided not to intervene and returned to her bedroom.
 Carmona reported that he and Goitia attempted to take the gun from Busch but that "it was impossible".
 Ten minutes later, at 5:30 a.m., Carmona recounts that "With a soft tone [Busch] told us to stop, we thought he had calmed down, but suddenly he pushed us, raised his arm and took the shot.
 His head fell on the right side on the desk and the gun fell to the ground.
 I held his head.
 I picked up the gun and put it on the desk".
 Carmona explained that this last detail was the reason his fingerprints appeared on the gun.

 At that point, Carmona's wife and daughter, Elisa and Yolanda, accompanied by Goitia's wife Lya, left the house to seek the surgeon Guillermo Debbe who lived a block away.
 When Debbe arrived, Busch's body was laid out in the hall until the arrival of a second doctor, Félix Veintemillas, who upon seeing the body conveyed to the family that "There is no remedy".
-Nonetheless, Veintemillas was convinced by the physical threats of Carmona and the urging of Matilde to take the body to the general hospital to be operated on.
+Nonetheless, Veintemillas was convinced by the physical threats of Carmona and the pleading of Matilde to take the body to the general hospital to be operated on.
 On the morning of 23 August, Busch underwent a difficult operation.
 After nine hours of agony, he died at 2:45 p.m.